 - lawful killing

 - road traffic collision

 The Coroner or Jury may also be in a position to return a narrative conclusion.
 This means that they produce a paragraph which factually describes the circumstances of the death.
 Narratives cannot name any individuals or use words or phrases which apportion civil or criminal liability but they can be used to make wider comments on any failings or issues which have been raised during the Inquest.

 The inquest ends with the coroner/jury completing a Record of Inquest and reading out their conclusions, followed by the coroner giving his/her determination as to whether there will be a Report to Prevent Future Deaths.

-What can our solicitors do to help you in this process?
+What can our solicitors do to assist you with the inquest process?

 To contact the inquest team at Minton Morrill, call or email email@example.com.